-A browser is a computer program that resides on your computer enabling you to use the computer to view WWW documents and access the Internet taking advantage of text formatting, hypertext links, images, sounds, motion, and other features.
-Netscape and Internet Explorer are currently the leading "graphical browsers" in the world (meaning they facilitate the viewing of graphics such as images and video and more).
+A browser is a computer program that resides on your computer enabling you to use the computer to view WWW documents and access the Internet taking advantage of text computer to view Inks, images, sounds, motion, and other features.
+Netscape and internet Explorer are currently the leading "graphical browsers" in the world (meaning they include the viewing of graphics such as images and video and more).
 There are other browsers (e.g., Macweb, Opera).
 Most offer many of the same features and can be successfully used to retrieve documents and activate many kinds of programs.